Lazio or Latium!

 Because Lazio has a coastline, seafood and fish are also typical dishes.
 Excellent baccala (salt cod), deep fried seafood and grilled fish and prawns can be found in restaurants along the coast and in Rome.

 Lazio pasta recipes make use of both fresh and dried pasta shapes.
 However, spaghetti is a firm favourite.
 Pasta sauces in this region are often quite simple and don’t always include tomatoes.
 Instead they use a lot of butter, oil and cheese, especially their famous sharp-tasting sheep’s milk cheese, Pecorino Romano.

-Famous spaghetti recipes include ‘aglio, olio, peperoncino’ in which the pasta is dressed with extra virgin olive oil that has been heated with garlic, parsley and chili peppers; ‘Spaghetti cacio e pepe’ made with lots of black pepper and Pecorino Romano and, of course, ‘Spaghetti alla carbonara’ which needs little introduction!
+Famous spaghetti recipes from Lazio include ‘aglio, olio, peperoncino’ in which the pasta is dressed with extra virgin olive oil that has been heated with garlic, parsley and chili peppers; ‘Spaghetti cacio e pepe’ made with lots of black pepper and Pecorino Romano and, of course, ‘Spaghetti alla carbonara’ which needs little introduction!

 Lazio cuisine also includes a number of pasta types not commonly found or consumed outside of the region.
 Typical Lazio pasta types include tonnarelli, sagne, quadrucci, maltagliati, frascatelli, ciacamarini and lombrichelli.
-I have tried some of these pasta types and hope to get the opportunity to try more of them in the near future.
+I have tried some of these Lazio pasta types and hope to get the opportunity to try more of them in the near future.
 In the meantime, take a look at the Lazio pasta recipes I have already posted.
 I am sure you will like them!